 9. Regular Fellowship Time

-Our group chooses to frequently eat meals together on Sunday and, at times, at our midweek Bible study.
+Our group chooses to frequently eat meals together on Sunday and on other occasions.
 Additionally, we also interact with one another frequently and plan social events.

 This is important quality time with one another just sharing life.
 We strive to truly be a family where each person feels valued, included and accepted within the group.